IABTechLab/uid2docs/docs/guides/custom-publisher-integration.md

 ### Refresh a UID2 Token

-Use the `POST /token/refresh` endpoint to make sure you always have a valid and up-to-date version of a UID2 token.
+Use the `POST /token/refresh` endpoint to make sure you always have a valid and up-to-date UID2 token.
 The UID2 token must be refreshed to sync with the UID2 rotation.
 In addition, the token refresh process checks the user's opt-out status, and if the user has opted out, no new token is sent.
-This ends the token refresh chain, and you must not use that UID2 again.
+This ends the token refresh chain, and you must not use that UID2 token again.

 | Step | Endpoint | Description |
 | :--- | :--- | :--- |